DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 If the **roc** appeared during the fight, Nim can identify it as "the Great Raven," which dwells atop the "cold mountain."
 Nim isn't sure why it might have attacked.

 If allowed to depart, Nim hisses gleefully and scampers off on all fours, vanishing into the mist.
-# N4.
+# M4.
 The First Floor
-## N4a.
+## M4a.
 Cemetery
 <span class="citation"><em>This scene takes place in Chapter 7, Areas Q15 and Q16.</em></span>

 The cemetery and mausoleum are largely as described in <span class="citation">Q15.
 Cemetery (p.
 134)</span> and <span class="citation">Q16.
 Dragon’s Mausoleum (p.
 134)</span>.
 However, add the following text to the end of the description of the interior of the mausoleum:

 <div class="description">
-<p>Twin torches rest in rusted sconces along the far wall on either side of the verse, smoldering with silver embers.</p>
+<p>Twin unlit torches rest in rusted sconces along the far wall on either side of the verse.</p>
 </div>

-The torches can be easily removed from their sconces.
-The embers give off cold instead of heat, and can’t be extinguished.
-## N4b.
+## M4b.
 Steward’s Wing
 ### Kitchen
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q10.</em></span>